Geelong and Melbourne Railway Company: July 1854

-The second half-yearly meeting in 1854 did not witness a numerous of attendees as expected which appeared to influence the Directors confidence.
+The second half-yearly meeting in 1854 was not as well attended as expected, which appeared to influence the Directors confidence.
 However, this meeting marked a milestone of critical achievements of the operation such as success in acquiring compulsory lands and full payment to share's interest which was 8%.
-Mr. Harrison, one of the shareholders, enquired the number of undisposed shares and The Presidents answered that approximately 7500 of unguaranteed shares were unalloted.
-Suspicion occurred to Mr. Harrison as he recalled having a strong impression of all shares had been disposed.
-Dr. Thompson, which was part of the Director, explained that a significant number of investors did not believe that their investment would fruit as much.
-So, 7500 is the number of applications that Dr.Thompson predicted as unsuccessful based on what he heard from the potential investors.
-The Vice-President also stated that, after making guarantee for 10,000 shares, an addition of 3,000 applications had been received that year with a promise of guaranteed interested which the company was not capable of offering.
-Then Mr.Flink, one of the shareholders, proposed to put the shares in the British market as he believed that it would had a premium price without guarantee.
-The Directors were delightful to fully disposed all the shares but desired to maintain the equality of share class which means all shares should have similar benefits.
+Mr. Harrison, one of the shareholders, enquired the number of undisposed shares and The Presidents answered that approximately 7,500 unguaranteed shares were unalloted.
+Suspicion occurred to Mr. Harrison as he recalled having a strong impression that all shares had been disposed.
+Dr. Thompson, who was part of the Directors, explained that a significant number of investors did not believe that their investment would be as fruitful.
+So, 7,500 was the number of applications that Dr. Thompson predicted as unsuccessful based on what he had heard from the potential investors.
+The vice-president also stated that, after making guarantee for 10,000 shares, an addition of 3,000 applications had been received that year with a promise of guaranteed interested which the company was not capable of offering.
+Then Mr. Flink, one of the shareholders, proposed to put the shares in the British market as he believed that it would have a premium price without guarantee.
+The Directors were delightful to fully disposed all the shares but desired to maintain the equality of share class which meant that all shares should have similar benefits.
 Besides the number of allotted shares, the definition of guaranteed shares was explained by the Presidents due to misunderstanding.
 Mr. Harrison believed that this type of share applied to the first £200,000 first paid up so if he paid in time, he still counted as a guaranteed shareholder.
-However, the President responded that guaranteed share is applied to the first 10,000 shares with a certification that the minimum received interest, which was 5% would not be influenced by any factor.
+However, the President responded that guaranteed share is applied to the first 10,000 shares with a certification that the minimum received interest, which was 5%, would not be influenced by any factor.